Skip to content

 • Method One:

-If you use createNativeStackNavigator(); to create a native navigation stack, it is recommended to add screenListeners to start collection.
-This way, the page loading duration can be recorded.
-Specific usage is as follows:
+If you use createNativeStackNavigator(); to create a native navigation stack, it is recommended to use the screenListeners approach to enable collection, which can measure the page loading duration, as shown below:

 import {FTRumReactNavigationTracking} from './FTRumReactNavigationTracking';